pedroohh/pedroohh/README.md

 - 👋 Hi, I’m @pedroohh and i'm learning about data science....
-- 👀 I’m interested in librarie's python.
+- 👀 I’m interested in Python libraries.